Mithraism

-Mithraism, also known as the Mithraic mysteries or the Cult of Mithras, was a Roman mystery religion centered on the god Mithras.
-Although inspired by Iranian worship of the Zoroastrian divinity (yazata) Mithra, the Roman Mithras is linked to a new and distinctive imagery, with the level of continuity between Persian and Greco-Roman practice debated.
+Mithraism, also known as the Mithraic mysteries or the Cult of Mithras, was a Roman mystery religion focused on the god Mithras.
+Although inspired by Iranian worship of the Zoroastrian divinity (yazata) Mithra, the Roman Mithras was linked to a new and distinctive imagery, and the degree of continuity between Persian and Greco-Roman practice remains debatable.

-The mysteries were popular among the Imperial Roman army from about the 1st to the 4th-century CE.
+The mysteries were popular among the Imperial Roman army from the 1st to the 4th century AD.

 Worshippers of Mithras had a complex system of seven grades of initiation and communal ritual meals.
 Initiates called themselves syndexioi, those "united by the handshake".
-They met in underground temples, now called mithraea (singular mithraeum), which survive in large numbers.
-The cult appears to have had its center in Rome, and was popular throughout the western half of the empire, as far south as Roman Africa and Numidia, as far west as Roman Dacia, as far north as Roman Britain, and to a lesser extent in Roman Syria in the east.
+They met in dedicated mithraea (singular mithraeum), underground temples that survive in large numbers.
+The cult appears to have had its centre in Rome, and was popular throughout the western half of the empire, as far south as Roman Africa and Numidia, as far east as Roman Dacia, as far north as Roman Britain, and to a lesser extent in Roman Syria in the east.

 Mithraism is viewed as a rival of early Christianity.
-In the 4th century, Mithraists faced persecution from Christians, and the religion was subsequently suppressed and eliminated in the Roman empire by the end of the century.
+In the 4th century, Mithraists faced persecution from Christians, and the religion was subsequently suppressed and eliminated in the Roman Empire by the end of the century.

-Numerous archaeological finds, including meeting places, monuments and artifacts, have contributed to modern knowledge about Mithraism throughout the Roman Empire.
+Numerous archaeological finds, including meeting places, monuments, and artifacts, have contributed to modern knowledge about Mithraism throughout the Roman Empire.

 The iconic scenes of Mithras show him being born from a rock, slaughtering a bull, and sharing a banquet with the god Sol (the Sun).
 About 420 sites have yielded materials related to the cult.
 Among the items found are about 1000 inscriptions, 700 examples of the bull-killing scene (tauroctony), and about 400 other monuments.

 It has been estimated that there would have been at least 680 mithraea in the city of Rome.
 No written narratives or theology from the religion survive; limited information can be derived from the inscriptions and brief or passing references in Greek and Latin literature.
 Interpretation of the physical evidence remains problematic and contested.

 Name

 The term "Mithraism" is a modern convention.
 Writers of the Roman era referred to it by phrases such as "Mithraic mysteries", "mysteries of Mithras" or "mysteries of the Persians".

-Modern sources sometimes refer to the Greco-Roman religion as Roman Mithraism or Western Mithraism to distinguish it from Persian worship of Mithra.
+Modern sources sometimes refer to the Roman religion as Roman Mithraism or Western Mithraism to distinguish it from Persian worship of Mithra.